Universal Display Co. (NASDAQ:OLED) Stock Position Increased by HM Payson & Co.

 Other institutional investors and hedge funds have also recently bought and sold shares of the company.
 Comerica Bank raised its position in shares of Universal Display by 83.7% during the third quarter.
 Comerica Bank now owns 45,068 shares of the semiconductor company’s stock worth $8,558,000 after purchasing an additional 20,539 shares during the period.
 Schonfeld Strategic Advisors LLC raised its position in shares of Universal Display by 332.3% during the third quarter.
 Schonfeld Strategic Advisors LLC now owns 22,479 shares of the semiconductor company’s stock worth $3,844,000 after purchasing an additional 17,279 shares during the period.
 Cetera Advisor Networks LLC raised its position in shares of Universal Display by 7.3% during the third quarter.
 Cetera Advisor Networks LLC now owns 1,221 shares of the semiconductor company’s stock worth $209,000 after purchasing an additional 83 shares during the period.
 BNP Paribas Arbitrage SA raised its position in shares of Universal Display by 1,565.2% during the third quarter.
 BNP Paribas Arbitrage SA now owns 76,601 shares of the semiconductor company’s stock worth $13,096,000 after purchasing an additional 72,001 shares during the period.
 Finally, Kozak & Associates Inc. acquired a new stake in shares of Universal Display during the third quarter worth $315,000.
 69.90% of the stock is currently owned by institutional investors.

 OLED has been the topic of a number of recent analyst reports.
-Zacks Investment Research lowered Universal Display from a “buy” rating to a “hold” rating and set a $175.00 target price on the stock. in a research report on Friday.
-Oppenheimer cut their target price on Universal Display from $225.00 to $210.00 in a research report on Thursday.
-Cowen lowered their price target on Universal Display from $225.00 to $175.00 in a report on Thursday.
+Deutsche Bank Aktiengesellschaft cut their target price on Universal Display from $270.00 to $240.00 and set a “buy” rating on the stock in a research report on Friday, November 5th.
+TheStreet lowered Universal Display from a “b-” rating to a “c+” rating in a research report on Monday, December 13th.
 Citigroup lowered their price target on Universal Display from $248.00 to $188.00 in a report on Thursday, February 3rd.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price target on Universal Display from $270.00 to $240.00 and set a “buy” rating on the stock in a report on Friday, November 5th.
+Zacks Investment Research downgraded Universal Display from a “buy” rating to a “hold” rating and set a $175.00 price target on the stock. in a report on Friday.
+Finally, Needham & Company LLC lowered their price target on Universal Display from $245.00 to $195.00 and set a “buy” rating on the stock in a report on Thursday.
 Two research analysts have rated the stock with a sell rating, one has issued a hold rating and eight have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $211.56.

 Universal Display (NASDAQ:OLED – Get Rating) last issued its earnings results on Tuesday, February 22nd.
 The semiconductor company reported $0.96 EPS for the quarter, missing analysts’ consensus estimates of $1.01 by ($0.05).
 Universal Display had a net margin of 35.03% and a return on equity of 19.75%.
 The firm had revenue of $146.25 million during the quarter, compared to analysts’ expectations of $144.63 million.
 During the same quarter last year, the firm earned $1.13 EPS.
 The business’s revenue for the quarter was up 3.3% compared to the same quarter last year.
 On average, equities research analysts forecast that Universal Display Co. will post 3.85 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
-Stockholders of record on Thursday, March 17th will be paid a dividend of $0.30 per share.
-This represents a $1.20 annualized dividend and a dividend yield of 0.76%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 31st.
+Shareholders of record on Thursday, March 17th will be paid a $0.30 dividend.
 The ex-dividend date is Wednesday, March 16th.
+This represents a $1.20 dividend on an annualized basis and a yield of 0.76%.
 This is an increase from Universal Display’s previous quarterly dividend of $0.20.
-Universal Display’s dividend payout ratio is 19.85%.
+Universal Display’s payout ratio is 19.85%.

 Universal Display Profile (Get Rating)